 4. All entries to the awards must meet the general criteria:

 a.
-Entrants must be signatories to the PRI both on the date they submit their entry, and on 10 September 2019.
-Signatories who are currently on the PRI’s engagement list, or who are added to the engagement list before 10 September 2019, will not be eligible to enter.
+Entrants must be signatories to the PRI.
+Signatories who are currently on the PRI’s engagement list, or who are added to the engagement list in 2020, will not be eligible to enter.

 b.
-There is a limit of one entry per signatory per category.
-If an organisation submits more than one entry in a particular category, the PRI will ask our main contact at that organisation to choose one entry for submission to the judges.
+There is a limit of one entry per signatory, and a signatory may only submit an entry in one category.
+If an organisation submits more than one entry, the PRI will ask our main contact at that organisation to choose one entry for submission to the judges.

 c.
 The judges will consider collaborative projects where 50% or more of the participants are PRI signatories and where the person submitting the entry represents a signatory organisation.
 You must obtain the permission of all participants before submitting the entry.

-e.
+f.
 The awards are open to both ongoing and completed projects.
-To be eligible, ongoing projects must have been initiated no earlier than 1 May 2017, and completed projects must have been completed no earlier than 1 May 2017.
+To be eligible, completed projects must have been completed no earlier than 1 May 2018.

 5. Any entry not meeting the general criteria will be screened out by the PRI and will not be submitted to the judges.
 At the screening stage, the PRI’s decision is final.